 I offer telephone and Skype counselling.
 I also work on behalf of a number of private healthcare organisations such as Bupa, Nuffield, Aviva and Axa PPP.

 I charge £47 per session.

-I also offer a sliding scale of fees depending on your circumstances.
+I also offer concessions depending on your circumstances.
 The fee payable can be discussed and negotiated before a first meeting.
-I can offer evening and weekend appointments.

 I understand that starting counselling can be a big and somewhat daunting step.
 If you think counselling may help you then please do get in touch.
 I am here to answer any question you may have and to provide you with more information.
 You can email or call me on 07904440159.
 Hopefully I can answer your questions and provide more information.